 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) Now awake, Yeshua scolded the wind and waves, “Quieten down!
 Stop that!”
 Then the wind died down and the water became very calm.

-OET-LVAnd having_been_awoke, he_gave_rebuke to_the wind and said to_the sea:
+OET-LV And having_been_awoke, he_gave_rebuke to_the wind and said to_the sea:

 Be_keeping_silent, be_silenced.